 • Always take extensive photos of a property at the beginning and end of a tenancy.

 • Put any additional terms of the lease in writing in the “additional or special terms” part of the lease before the agreement is signed.

 • Always get receipts when you make cash payments.

-• Correspond in email to ensure you have a copy; after phone calls, send an email confirming the contents of the call.
+• Correspond by email to ensure you have a copy; after phone calls, send an email confirming the discussion.

-• Attach photos or video of the issues in dispute to emails wherever possible.
+• Attach photos of the issues in dispute to emails.

 • In cases of severe breaches or hostile conduct, get to safety, call the police on 000, seek advice about getting an intervention order if appropriate, and consider using a video phone to record incidents (only if safe to do so).